dr3amy3gg/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12 create a script that prints all possible combinations of two letters, except oo; letters are lowercase from a to z; one combo per line; outputs should be alpha ordered, starting with aa; do not print oo; maximum 64 chars
 13 write a script that prints a number with two decimal places, followed by a new line; number stored in env var NUM
 14 write a script that converts a number from base 10 to base 16; number in base 10is stored in DECIMAL; display num in base 16
+15 write a script that encodes and decodes text using rot13 encryption. assume ascii